andrewmalyshev/microservices-blog/README.md

 ```

 That means all requests starting with `/blog` will be routed to Blogs service.
-There is no hardcoded address, as you can see.
+There is no hardcoded address.
 Zuul uses [Service discovery](https://github.com/andrewmalyshev/microservices-blog/blob/master/README.md#service-discovery) mechanism to locate Blogs service instances.

 ### Service discovery